replyerapp/replyerAI/PRIVACY_POLICY.md

 ## 8. International Transfers

-Our third‑party providers (Google, RevenueCat, Adapty) may process data on servers located in different countries.
+Our third‑party providers (Google, RevenueCat) may process data on servers located in different countries.
 By using the App, you consent to the transfer of information to these providers as necessary to provide the service.

 ---